axibase/axibase-collector-docs/jobs/java-jmx-enable.md

 cd /opt/apache-activemq-5.13.1
 ```

-* Modify JMX settings in the ActiveMQ JVM launch options. <br>Search for the `ACTIVEMQ_SUNJMX_START` setting and change it as specified below.
+* Modify JMX settings in the ActiveMQ JVM launch options. <br>Search for the `ACTIVEMQ_SUNJMX_START` setting and change the setting as indicated below.

 ##### ActiveMQ 5.11.x and later